rbaron/fitless/README.md

 # fitless

 Series of example programs to run on the ID115 fitness tracker.
+Most examples are based on the ones from the official SDK (version 12), but have been adapted to run on this specific device.

 ## Running an example